cameronmathis/COMP4300/README.md

 Project 2
 -------------

-I have upgraded my single register accumulator to a functioning MIPS machine.
-Not all instructions of the MIPS ISA are implemented in this machine, but 12 are.
+I extended my accumulator-based machine into a General Purpose Register (GPR) machine that runs different instructions in different numbers of cycles (i.e. a multi-cycle machine).

 The written code evaluates if an entered word is a palindrome or not.
 The machine uses a hex interpreter to load code.